vadimkotov/apple1-old/README.md

+# THIS IS OLD CODE FOR REFERENCE ONLY

 # apple1

 Simple Apple 1 emulator.
 I figured, writing an Apple 1 emulator is a good way to test a 6502 CPU emulator.